caktus/fabulaws/docs/initial-setup.rst

     fab create_environment:myproject,testing

-In addition to the console, be sure to inspect the log files generated (``*.out`` in the current director) to troubleshoot any problems that may arise.
+In addition to the console, be sure to inspect the log files generated (``*.out`` in the current directory) to troubleshoot any problems that may arise.

 For more information, please refer to the :doc:`/deployment` documentation.